Phonograph record: Present production

 As of 2017, 48 record pressing facilities exist worldwide.
 The increased popularity of the record has led to the investment in new and modern record-pressing machines.
 Only two producers of lacquer master discs remained: Apollo Masters in California, and MDC in Japan.
 According to the Apollo Masters website, As of 2015 their future was still uncertain.
 Hand Drawn Pressing opened in 2016 as the world's first fully automated record pressing plant.

 Less common recording formats

 VinylVideo

 VinylVideo is a format to store a low resolution black and white video on a vinyl record alongside encoded audio.

 Capacitance Electronic Disc

-Another example is the Capacitance Electronic Disc, a color video format, slightly better than VHS.
+Another example is the Capacitance Electronic Disc, a color video format, with slightly higher video quality than VHS.